On equivariant asymptotic dimension: Genuine group actions -- the vanishing theorem and extending coverings from the boundary

+Clearly, the same construction of $\eqasdim$-coverings works for any discrete $X$ provided that point stabilisers belong to $\cF$.
 The above proof exemplifies a more general approach indicated in \cite{coversForHyperbolic}.
-While the $\eqasdim$-coverings must be $\alpha$-large in the $G$-coordinate, making them small in the $\bX$-coordinate may be helpful in obtaining the properties desired in Definition \ref{Fsubset}.
-The following proposition generalises the above remark and covers a wide range of examples (e.g., the spaces considered in \cite{coversForHyperbolic}).
+While $\eqasdim$-coverings must be $\alpha$-large in the $G$-coordinate, making them small in the $\bX$-coordinate may be helpful in obtaining the properties desired in Definition \ref{Fsubset}.
+The following lemma generalises the above remark and covers a wide range of examples (e.g., the spaces considered in \cite{coversForHyperbolic}).
+Below, a $G$-simplicial complex such that all the stabilisers of simplices belong to $\cF$ is called an \emph{$\cF$-simplicial complex}.

-\begin{prop} Assume that a finitely generated group $G$ acts on a topological space $X$.
-There is an $\feqasdim$-covering $\U_\infty$ (with $\alpha = \infty$) of the space $G\times X$ under any of the following conditions: \begin{enumerate}[\ \ \ \ \ (a)] \item $X$ is a finitely-dimensional simplicial complex, the action of $G$ is simplicial and the simplex stabilisers belong to $\cF$ (the same is true for $G$-CW-complexes); \item $X$ is regular, the $G$-action is proper, isotropy groups belong to $\cF$, and either of the following conditions holds: \begin{enumerate}[\ \ (i)] \item the $G$-action is cocompact; \item $X$ is of finite covering dimension and admits a $G$-invariant metric. \end{enumerate} \end{enumerate} \end{prop} \begin{proof} Ad $(\ref{interiorCoveringA})$.
-For each open simplex $\Delta^0$ of $X$, one can construct (using a barycentric subdivision, see for example \cite[Lemma 3.4]{refinements}) a neighbourhood $N(\Delta^0)$ such that neighbourhoods of simplices of the same dimension are disjoint and the family of such neighbourhoods is equivariant.
-Thus, the stabiliser of a $N(\Delta^0)$ is equal to the stabiliser of $\Delta^0$ and hence belongs to $\cF$.
-Putting $\U = \{G\times N(\Delta^0) \st \Delta\in X \}$ finishes the proof, because each point $x$ of $X$ belongs to a neighbourhood of at most one simplex of a each dimension.
+\begin{lem} Assume that a finitely generated group $G$ acts on a topological space $X$.
+There is an $\feqasdim$-covering $\U_\infty$ (with $\alpha = \infty$) of the space $G\times X$ under any of the following conditions: \begin{enumerate}[label={(\alph*)}] \item $X$ is a finite-dimensional $\cF$-simplicial complex (the same is true for CW-complexes); \item $X$ is regular, the $G$-action is proper, isotropy groups belong to $\cF$, and either of the following conditions holds: \begin{enumerate}[label={(\roman*)}] \item the $G$-action is cocompact; \item $X$ is of finite covering dimension and admits a $G$-invariant metric. \end{enumerate} \end{enumerate} {In cases \ref{interiorCoveringA} and \ref{interiorCoveringBii}, we have $\dim \U_\infty\leq \dim X$.} \end{lem} \begin{proof} Ad \ref{interiorCoveringA}.
+For each open simplex $\Delta^\mathrm{o}$ of $X$, one can construct (using a barycentric subdivision, compare the proof of implication $(\ref{cond:epsGMap}) \implies (\ref{cond:disjointEqasdim})$ in Theorem \ref{thm:characterisations} or \cite{refinements}*{Lemma 3.4} for more details) a neighbourhood $N(\Delta^\mathrm{o})$ such that neighbourhoods of simplices of the same dimension are disjoint and the family of such neighbourhoods is equivariant.
+Thus, the stabiliser of $N(\Delta^\mathrm{o})$ is equal to the stabiliser of $\Delta^\mathrm{o}$ and hence belongs to $\cF$.
+Putting $\U = \{G\times N(\Delta^\mathrm{o}) \st \Delta\in X \}$ finishes the proof, because each point $x$ of $X$ belongs to a neighbourhood of at most one simplex of each dimension.